 Mary believes the angel who announces in Nazareth the coming of Jesus, and she’s empowered by the message.
-So, she sets out “in haste” for the hill country of Judea to visit Elizabeth, the wife of Zechariah, who also was with child.
+So she sets out “in haste” for the hill country of Judea to visit Elizabeth, the wife of Zechariah, who also was with child.
 It’s not an ordinary visit.
-She goes “in haste” because she’s filled with a sense of mission.
+She goes “in haste” because she’s inspired by a sense of mission.
 She hurries to Judea to announce good news to her relatives serving in the temple of God.

 “You too, my people, are blessed,” comments St. Ambrose, “ you who have heard and who believe.
 Every soul that believes — that soul both conceives and gives birth to the Word of God and recognizes his works.